isabella232/gatsby-site/src/collections/blogposts/2017-07-14-building-a-vr-shop-part-4.markdown

 permalink: /blog/building-a-vr-shop-part-4/
 author: Thijs Kuilman
 ---
-### Building a VR shop - Part 4: Use the VR module in your Magento shop

 We have arrived at the last part in the VR blogseries.
 In this part, we will take a look at implementing the VR module in your Magento shop.
 This is rather a short blogpost, since the extension is pretty straightforward and simple to use.

 #### Blog parts